akeeba/social-magick/README.md

 Automatically generate OpenGraph images for Joomla! content.

 > [!WARNING]
-> 🚧 **Work In Progress** 🚧 This plugin was recently transferred from Lucid Fox to Akeeba Ltd. We are reworking this plugin.
-Expect more news from this plugin in Q4 2025!
+> 🚧 **Work In Progress** 🚧 This project was recently transferred from Lucid Fox to Akeeba Ltd. We are actively reworking it.

 ## What is this